Integration with the Citrix Telemetry Service

 Enable the new ports in your firewall configuration.

-If you are using a Ubuntu distribution, for example, run the sudo ufw allow 7503 command to enable port 7503.
+If you are using Ubuntu, for example, run the sudo ufw allow 7503 command to enable port 7503.

 If the Citrix Telemetry Service does not work as expected, you can enable debug mode to determine the causes.

 To enable debug mode, run the following command to open the